Explore the balance between ecological concerns and socioeconomic objectives in the vast wilderness expanses of northern Tanzania.

 The homestay is an integral part of the SIT experience.
 During your homestay, you’ll become a member of a local family, sharing meals with them, joining them for special occasions, talking with them in their language, and experiencing the host country through their eyes.
 Homestay placements are arranged by a local coordinator who carefully screens and approves each family.
 Students frequently cite the homestay as the highlight of their program.
 Read more about SIT homestays.

-Other accommodations during the program include hostels, private homes, small hotels, and about 33 nights of camping.
+Other accommodations during the program include hostels, private homes, small hotels, and more than 25 nights of camping.

 Students on this program represent many different colleges, universities, and majors.
 Many have gone on to do work that connects back to their experience abroad with SIT.
 Alumni of this program are working with: